-2022

-Males Female S
+2021 2 022 2023

+Males Females Males Females Males Females

-Proportion of males and females receiving a bonus 89.3% 78.6%
+Proportion of males and females receiving a bonus 84.5% 61.3% 89.3% 78.6% 89.8% 90.2%

-Mean 0%
+Mean Minus 30.71% 0% 49.3%

-Median 54.9%
+Median 4.61% 54.9% 75.3%

-There is a 17.3% increase in the proportion of females receiving a bonus which is an improvement from 2021.
-However, we continue to have a positive median bonus pay gap, which means that males in the business continue to be paid more in bonuses when compared to females.
-The reason for this may be that there are significantly more females in the lower quartile band.
+There is a 11.6% increase in the proportion of females receiving a bonus which is an improvement from 2022.
+However, the median has increased so we continue to have a positive median bonus pay gap, which means that males in the business continue to be paid more in bonuses when compared to females.
+The reason for this may be that there are significantly more males in the upper quartile band.

 As a recruitment business, commission payments are the main way in which our employees earn bonuses.
 However, employees within our Business Services function are not eligible for commission payments which will have impacted the median bonus pay gap.

-66% of our Business Services function are female and this could also be a contributing factor to explain why less females earnt a bonus compared to males and why there is a gender pay gap of 30.6%% for hourly pay, as the calculation for this also includes bonus figures.
+63% of our Business Services function are female and this could also be a contributing factor to explain why less females earnt a bonus compared to males and why there is a gender pay gap of 31.3%% for hourly pay, as the calculation for this also includes bonus figures.